1. Objectives and overviews

 - Materiality of key environmental and social (E&S) and governance and business integrity (G&BI) risks and gaps against applicable requirements/ standards (e.g. IFC Performance Standards or the CDC side letter).

-Realistic assessment of company’s willingness and capacity to address key ESG risks and impacts.
+- Realistic assessment of a company’s willingness and capacity to address key ESG risks and impacts.

-Where appropriate, it is important to ensure that obligations to Limited Partners have been honoured (e.g. right of prior review of some DD reports) and that the views of LPs have been taken into account.
+Where appropriate, it is important to ensure that obligations to limited partners (LPs) have been honoured (e.g. right of prior review of some DD reports) and that the views of LPs have been taken into account.

 2.1 Provide input for the investment decision

-The input for the investment paper to be discussed at the IC should be prepared or signed off by the ESG Officer (or person(s) responsible for the ESG DD) with input from other team members, as appropriate (particularly Investment Officers).
-In this Toolkit, the term ESG Officer includes both E&S Officer and G&BI Officer, regardless of whether the ESG responsibility is split between such roles.
+The input for the investment paper to be discussed at the IC should be prepared or signed off by the ESG officer (or person(s) responsible for the ESG DD) with input from other team members, as appropriate (particularly investment officers).

 IC members should be given access to relevant DD documents (e.g. full E&S and/or G&BI DD report) on request, in addition to the ESG summary in the investment paper/report.

 - Elements of a good ESG summary for the IC

 A good ESG summary would typically include the following information: